 10. Casa Vicens, Gaudí’s first building in Barcelona

 Casa Vicens was the first important job Antoní Gaudí ever received in 1883.
 Wealthy businessman Manel Vicens i Montaner decided to trust Gaudí with the design of a summerhouse in the beautiful neighborhood of Grácia.
 During that time, Grácia was a suburb of Barcelona where many wealthy families had a holiday house.

 You absolutely have to see Casa Vicens from the inside.
-It’s such a colourful building that is absolutely unique.
+It’s such a colorful building that is absolutely unique.
 Stylistically, it belongs to Gaudí’s oriental phase.
 And you will be able to find many elements to prove that.
 The highlight will definitely be the “smoking room”.
-The colours are from out of this world!
+The colors are from out of this world!

 11. Torre Gloriés, a famous building in Barcelona’s skyline

 Okay, you probably thought about it and I am gonna say it: Yes, locals do compare this building to a huge penis in Barcelona’s beautiful skyline.
 But according to French architect Jean Nouvel, Torre Gloriés was designed to have the shape of a geyser rising into the air.
 So stop it with the dirty mind!

 But there is more to know about this building than just this anecdote:

 Torre Gloriés has a total of 34 floors and is 144m high, which makes it the tallest building in Catalonia!
 It looks especially beautiful lit up in the evening.
 Have a look at it in your Barcelona skyline photos in the evening!